 - a.
 Write a concise summary (i.e., a précis) of the book. - b.
 Do not analyze or comment on the material presented.
 Simply summarize the text.
-This means you should write a 2,000 word abstract of the book, reducing the book material to reflect its essential content and arguments.
+This means you should write a 2,000 or 3,000 word abstract of the book, reducing the book material to reflect its essential content and arguments.